 Update (16 March 2018): This event is now fully booked, but there’s still one last opportunity to attend.
 Enter below for the chance to win a seat for you and three friends at The Family Table by Broadsheet and Brown Brothers.

 Update (19 March 2018): This competition is now closed.
 Broadsheet would like to thank everyone who entered.
-The winner will be contacted on 20 March.
+The winner has been contacted.

 When chef Peter Gunn moved to Australia in 2009 from his native home in Wellington, New Zealand, he spent his first year working in a pub in the tiny town of Dunkeld, Victoria.
 He missed his mum and grandmother’s cooking every day.

 “Mum was a single mum,” says Gunn.
 “She was always working and we lived with my nanna, so they both shared cooking duties.
 We were a meat-and-three-veg kind of family.
 Nothing was ever prepared at 10am to be served at 6pm, the way I do things now.
 But their food was always honest, clean and simple.”